King Princess: Career

 In October 2020, King Princess released a new single, "Only Time Makes It Human", followed by "PAIN" in November.
-In a November 2020 interview with Zane Lowe, she confirmed that she was working on their second album with Mark Ronson.
+In a November 2020 interview with Zane Lowe, she confirmed that she was working on her second album with Mark Ronson.

 In 2022, King Princess joined Kacey Musgraves on her Star-Crossed: Unveiled tour as an opening act.
-She also opened for Shawn Mendes' Wonder: the World Tour and will open for the Red Hot Chili Peppers.
-King Princess was also a judge on the Netflix game show Is It Cake?
+She also opened for Shawn Mendes' Wonder: The World Tour and opened for the Red Hot Chili Peppers on their Global Stadium Tour.
+King Princess was also a judge on the Netflix game show style cooking competition television series Is It Cake?

-From July through October 2022, King Princess embarked on her Hold On Baby North American tour with openers Dora Jar and St. Panther.
-She also featured guests, such as Julian Casablancas at Radio City Music Hall, where they covered "You Only Live Once."
+On July 29, 2022, King Princess released her second album Hold On Baby and from July through October 2022, she embarked on her Hold On Baby North American tour with openers Dora Jar and St. Panther.
+She also featured guests, such as Julian Casablancas at Radio City Music Hall in New York City, where they covered "You Only Live Once".

+King Princess made the song Fantastic for the second season of hit animated TV show Arcane, which released as part of the Arcane season 2 soundtrack album on November 23rd, 2024.
+The song is the theme song for the romance between main characters Vi and Caitlyn.

 Personal life

-Straus is gay and genderqueer.
-From early 2018 to late 2018, she dated actress Amandla Stenberg.
-Since early 2019, Straus has been in a relationship with Quinn Whitney Wilson, the creative director of musician Lizzo.
+Straus is a lesbian and genderqueer.
+During 2018, she dated actress Amandla Stenberg.
+In early 2019, Straus began a relationship with Quinn Whitney Wilson, the creative director of rapper and singer Lizzo; they broke up at the end of 2023.

 Regarding her gender identity, she has said in an interview with W magazine, "I like being a woman sometimes.
 I would say 49 percent of the time I love my titties.
 But I'm not fully a woman.
-I'm somebody who falls center on the gender spectrum, and it changes day to day.
+I'm somebody who falls center on the gender spectrum, and it changes from day to day.
 It's just not in me to decide."
-Regarding their pronouns, King Princess stated to Rolling Stone in 2022 that she "never felt offended [by] the pronoun situation...
+In 2023, Straus posted, "I'm tired of pretending I am normal.
+I am non-binary!!!" on Instagram, and has also made a number of other posts about gender.
+Regarding pronouns, King Princess stated to Rolling Stone in 2022 that she "never felt offended [by] the pronoun situation...
 He.
 She.
 It.
 They.
-Xenu."
+Xenogender."